gta9pwifi-dev/qcom_clean_boot/README.md

 ```

 **Limitation**:
 7-Zip can *view* but not modify these files.
-UEFITool also doesn't currently support replacing these images due to parser limitations
+UEFITool also doesn't  support replacing these images due to parser limitations

 **What's working & what's not**: